 Belleville is a medium-sized town located in the state of New Jersey.
 With a population of 36,354 people and eight constituent neighborhoods, Belleville is the 48th largest community in New Jersey.

-Belleville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Belleville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Belleville who work in office and administrative support (18.73%), sales jobs (9.06%), and management occupations (7.52%).
+Unlike some towns, Belleville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Belleville are a mix of both white- and blue-collar jobs.
+Overall, Belleville is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Belleville who work in office and administrative support (18.84%), sales jobs (9.65%), and management occupations (7.44%).

 The most common language spoken in Belleville is English.
 Other important languages spoken here include Spanish and Tagalog.